kislow/tmp/repo-53ad8f3454eea1/git-challenge/TASK.md

 You are DONE when:

-- All 3 merge requests are merged into `main`
+- All 5 merge requests are merged into `main`
 - All merge conflicts were resolved correctly
 - Final scripts contain **everyone’s contributions**
 - No conflict markers remain (`<<<<<<<`, `=======`, `>>>>>>>`)
 - All scripts run successfully
-- README includes updates from all 3 participants